QED-92/cyber-security/modules/ffuf/ffuf.md

 ffuf -w subdomains-top1million-5000.txt:FUZZ -u https://FUZZ.inlanefreight.com/
 ```

-This approach does not work reliably in HTB labs due to missing DNS records.
+This approach often does not work reliably in HTB labs due to missing or intentionally unconfigured DNS records.

 ---